56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

    $ export DOCKERID=<your docker id>
    ```

    > Special Note: The Windows Command Line does not allow to export the `DOCKERID`.
 You can therefore either directly set the DockerID in the following commands.
-Or export the variable via `set DOCKERID=<your docker id>` and then replace the variable with `%DOCKERID%.
+Or export the variable via `set DOCKERID=<your docker id>` and then replace the variable with `%DOCKERID%`.

 4. To make sure it stored correctly by echoing it back in the terminal